 Nuclear scan.
 This test, known as radionuclide cystogram, uses a procedure similar to that used for VCUG, except that instead of dye being injected into your child's bladder through the catheter, this test uses a radioactive tracer (radioisotope).
 The scanner detects the tracer and shows whether the urinary tract is functioning correctly.

 Risks include discomfort from the catheter and discomfort during urination.
-Your child's urine may be slightly pink for a day or two after the test.

 Grading the condition